Linksys WRT610N WiFi router: Pros and Cons

 VPN support | no |

 Like many modern routers, the WRT610N supports many network standards too.
-The IPv4 is the fourth iteration of the Internet Protocol (IP) and is the most widely used version of IP on the internet today.
-The Linksys WRT610N has 4 x 10/100/1000 Mbps LAN and 1 x 10/100/1000 Mbps WAN ports.
-LAN or Ethernet ports (RJ-45) are used to connect devices to the local area network (LAN).
-This router has Gigabit Ethernet LAN ports, which provides data transfer speeds of up to 1000 Mbps (1 Gbps) over Ethernet connections.
+The IPv4 is the fourth iteration of the Internet Protocol (IP).
+It is the most widely used version of IP on the internet today.
+This router has Gigabit Ethernet LAN ports.
+They provide data transfer speeds of up to 1000 Mbps (1 Gbps) over Ethernet connections.
+This router ensures that you can use fast internet from your ISP fully.

 Wireless